 Five is an online database builder specifically designed to make creating a membership database much faster.

-Creating a membership database with Five won’t be entirely effortless (but we have a membership database template available that can save you dozenso of hours of work), but it will be significantly easier than spending 60+ hours learning various coding frameworks and languages.
+Creating a membership database with Five won’t be entirely effortless (but we have a membership database template available that can save you dozens of hours of work), but it will be significantly easier than spending 60+ hours learning various coding frameworks and languages.

-With Five, you can
+With Five, you can:

-1. Set up your database in minutes, and
+✅ Set up your database in minutes.

 Five also offers the flexibility to create custom business logic with code, generate membership PDF reports, and visualize your data through custom charts and dashboards.